6 February 2018

 Affimed engineers targeted immunotherapies, seeking to cure patients by harnessing the power of innate and adaptive immunity (NK- and T-cells).
 We are developing single and combination therapies to treat cancers and other life-threatening diseases.
 Since its Nasdaq-IPO in 2014, Affimed has raised ~$140 million.

 Atlas Genetics is a diagnostics company focused on ultra-rapid (≤ 30 mins) POC molecular tests for infectious diseases and genotyping.
 The initial commercial focus is on sexually transmitted infections, initially for chlamydia and gonorrhoea, which represents a 67 million tests per year market with well-established regulatory path and reimbursement www.atlasgenetics.com

 BioClin is developing a first-in-class anti-FGFR3 antibody (B-701).
 B-701 was licensed from Genentech and is currently the only targeted biologic specific for FGFR3.
 BioClin has ongoing clinical studies in metastatic bladder cancer mBC) using multiple therapeutic approaches (as B-701 monotherapy, and in combination therapies with standard-of-care chemotherapy, as well as with pembrolizumab, an immune checkpoint inhibitor).

 Cardior Pharmaceuticals (GER)

-Curetis is a molecular diagnostics company that focuses on the development and commercialisation of reliable, fast and cost-effective products for diagnosing severe infectious diseases.
+Curetis is a molecular diagnostics company, which focuses on the development and commercialization of reliable, fast and cost-effective products for diagnosing severe infectious diseases.
 To date, Curetis has raised EUR 44.3 million in an IPO on Euronext Amsterdam and Euronext Brussels and private equity funds of over EUR 63.5 million.
 Furthermore, Curetis has entered into a debt financing facility with EIB for up to EUR 25 million.

 Evotec AG (GER)